blockspacer/CXXCTP/README.md

 You can pass C++ variables by pointers into cxtpl, that is very usefull if you want to use complex data structures as template parameters.

-C++ template engine compiles template into C++ code, so you will gain VERY good performance and full power of C++.
+C++ template engine transpiles template into C++ code, so you will gain VERY good performance and full power of C++.

 C++ template engine may run in two modes:
 + compile-mode: compile cxtpl code into C++ file or std::string, then `#include` generated code & compile app as usual.
 Best performance.